Ajay K. Pandey

 Ajay Pandey, also known as Ajay K. Pandey, is an Indian author of romance novels.
 His books include You are the Best Wife, You are the Best Friend, A Girl to Remember.
 His first book was You are the Best Wife.

 Career

 Pandey was born in Uttar Pradesh.
-He is an engineer of a Pune-based company, Cognizant.
+He is an engineer for a Pune-based company, Cognizant.
 His first book as an author was You are the Best Wife which was released in 2015.
 After the success of this book, he wrote Her Last Wish.